JuliaAI/MLJ.jl/docs/src/index.md

 #### Binding to data and evaluating performance

-Load a selection of features and labels from the Ames House Price dataset:
+Loading a selection of features and labels from the Ames House Price dataset:

 ```julia
 X, y = @load_reduced_ames;
 ```

-Bind the "self-tuning" pipeline model to data in a *machine* (which will additionally store *learned* parameters):
+Binding the "self-tuning" pipeline model to data in a *machine* (which will additionally store *learned* parameters):

 ```julia
 mach = machine(self_tuning_pipe, X, y)
 ```

-Evaluate the "self-tuning" pipeline model's performance using 5-fold cross-validation (implies multiple layers of nested resampling):
+Evaluating the "self-tuning" pipeline model's performance using 5-fold cross-validation (implies multiple layers of nested resampling):

 ```julia